Sergie-AGA/web-dev-explorer-next/docs/product-list-poc.md

 ## Tests

-Tests were implemented for the following elements:
+Jest unit tests were implemented for the following elements:

 - All components
 - The `useCartStore` Zustand store
 - The util files `calculatePrice` and `currencyFormatter`

+Cypress E2E tests were implemented for the following user journeys:

+- Visiting a product page and navigating back
+- Adding and removing products from the cart